phadjido/CubismZ/README.md

    ```
    Parameters in square brackets are optional. `<n processors>` sets the number
    of MPI processes.
 Defaults to 1 if not specified.
 The `<error threshold>`
    parameter is specific to the wavelet compressor.
+See [description of
+   program arguments](#description-of-program-arguments) for more information.

 3. `test_zfp.sh`: Runs the [ZFP](#zfp) compressor.
 If no reference file
    exists, the script will generate it automatically.
 The test can be run